 Low Calorie Natural Sweetener 1: Stevia

 The hottest newest addition to the artificial sweetener list is Stevia.
-Stevia is not like the other sweeteners because it’s found naturally from the leaves of the stevia plant native to South America.
-Stevia is sold as a liquid or powder sweetener.
-Before it was used as a sweetener, stevia was used for medicinal purposes and historically, indigenous groups used stevia leaves to sweeten herbal teas.
+Stevia comes from the leaves of the stevia plant native to South America.
+You can buy Stevia in liquid or powder form.
+Stevia is used for medicinal purposes and indigenous groups use stevia leaves to sweeten herbal teas.

 There are two forms of stevia that you should know about.
-The first one is purified stevia extract which is approved and regulated by Health Canada.
-It’s considered safe for consumption.
-The other form of stevia, unrefined stevia extracts, leaves and powders is not regulated by Health Canada.
-The unrefined version is considered a Natural Health Product (NHP) and is seen more as a medicinal product.
-Less is known about this unrefined type of Stevia and it’s unclear about its safety.
-In the United States Stevia is not needed to be approved by the FDA because it’s considered safe for use in food but in both Canada and the US, stevia leaf and crude stevia extracts are not considered safe and have not been approved for use in food.
+Health Canada regulates purified stevia extract and is safe.
+Health Canada does not regulate Unrefined stevia extracts, leaves and powders.
+The unrefined version is a Natural Health Product (NHP).
+We don’t know much about this unrefined type of Stevia and its safety.
+In the United States Stevia is not needed to be approved by the FDA because it’s considered safe for use in food.

-Since governments have deemed purified stevia extract safe, the question remains, does it carry any health benefits and if not, could it cause weight gain and other health problems like the other artificial sweeteners?
+Since governments have deemed purified stevia extract safe, I want to know a few things.
+Does it carry any health benefits?
+Could it cause weight gain and other health problems like other artificial sweeteners?

 Photo: Carl99 / Getty